kayra-polat/RSA-Implementation-using-ECB-block-cipher/README.md

 - This program was written in [Eclipse](https://www.eclipse.org/) using [JAVA](https://www.java.com/tr/).
 - The frontend application was written using Java's [Swing](https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html) and [awt](https://docs.oracle.com/javase/7/docs/api/java/awt/package-summary.html) library.
 - Normally ciphertext stealing is not a good practice due to the nature of the RSA Algorithm, but this program shows how the ciphertext stealing mentality can be somehow adapted to the RSA Algorithm.
--
+- Descriptions of methods and some important implementations are included in the Java files in the RSA-App file.

 ## Explanation of the program
 - Object oriented logic has been used extensively while writing the program.
 Along with the RSA_GUI class, there are 3 more classes.
   ### Key Gen.java
   - The Key Generation class is a class that allows us to create the Public-Private key pairs of the RSA Algorithm.
 This class, which calculates key pairs without using libraries like java.security, does all the important calculations required by the RSA algorithm.
   - When creating public and private keys, the goal is to have e, d, and n values at least 1024-bits long.
 Therefore, [BigInteger](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html) data structure, which is a data structure provided by Java, is a data structure used in the whole program in general.
   - Our goal is to determine e, d and its variables.
 Because Public Key(e,n) and Private Key(d,n) use these values.
-In order to determine these values, the steps in the diagram below must be followed:
+In order to determine these values, the steps below must be followed:
     1. Pick two prime numbers => p and q
         - We apply Fermat's primality Test to select them.
         - **Fermat's primality Test**